MisterDA/love-release/README.md

 ```

 ## Contribute
 The documentation of love-release internals is written with [LDoc][ldoc].
 Generate it by running `ldoc .`.
-I do not plan to keep developing the Bash script, not even fixing it.
-If there appears to be any need for it, let me know and I might consider doing so.
+I currently do not plan to continue the development of the Bash script,
+or even to fix it.
+If there appears to be any need for it, let me know
+and I might consider doing so.
 Every bug report or feature request is gladly welcome !

 [forum_topic]: https://love2d.org/forums/viewtopic.php?t=75387